whatwg/web-history/README.md

-# A brief history of the modern Web Platform (since 2004)
+# A brief history of the modern Web Platform

 ## 2004-01